-The Plan obtained its latest determination letter on July 31, 2003, in which the Internal Revenue Service (IRS) stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code.
-The Plan has been restated and amended since receiving the determination latter.
+The Plan obtained its latest determination letter on January 24, 2010, in which the Internal Revenue Service (IRS) stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code (Code).
 Once qualified, the Plan is required to be operated in conformity with the Code to maintain its qualification, including its operation in accordance with the Plan's terms.
-Plan management, however, has recently become aware of an issue regarding the requirements of a Plan term and whether or not the Plan is being operated in accordance with the actual Plan term.
+Plan management is aware of an operational issue regarding the requirements of a Plan term and whether or not the Plan is being operated in accordance with the actual Plan term.
 As the 2008 plan year is under audit by the IRS under a program to audit plans of large companies (The Company is owned by Chevron Corporation), Plan management is discussing this issue with the IRS audit team.
 Plan management has indicated that it will take the necessary steps, if any, to maintain the Plan's qualified status.